EllaBrands/stanDev/Home.md

 1. **Create an issue on GitHub.**

   Issues should be focused and have limited scope.
-Each issue should conceputally be one thing.
+Each issue should conceptually be one thing.
 It is common for a project to spawn multiple issues.
 It is also common to have to start work on one issue and then generate multiple issues.
 Use your best judgement, but in most cases, smaller issues are better than bigger issues.

   If you need help, these links for [Stan bug report](https://github.com/stan-dev/stan/issues/new?body=%23%23%20Bug%20Report%0A%0A__Version__%0A%0A__Description__%0A%0A__Steps__%0A%0A__Output__%0A%0A__Expected%20Output__%0A%0A__Additional%20Information__%0A%0A) and [Stan feature request](https://github.com/stan-dev/stan/issues/new?body=%23%23%20Feature%20Request%0A%0A__Version__%0A%0A__Category__%0A%0A__Description__%0A%0A__Example__%0A%0A__Additional%20Information__%0A%0A) prepopulate the issue with a template.

   Did I mention we prefer more smaller issues than fewer large issues?

 2. **Create a branch for the issue.**

   In your local clone / fork of the Stan repo, create a branch from `develop`.
-(Branching from `develop` is the right move most of the time, but there are occassions where you might want to use another branch as the base branch.)
+(Branching from `develop` is the right move most of the time, but there are occasions where you might want to use another branch as the base branch.)
 Replace the `#` below with the issue number from above.
   - If the issue is a bug, then name the branch: `bugfix/issue-#-short-description`.
   - If the issue is a feature, then name the branch: `feature/issue-#-short-description`.